Limit Theorems for step reinforced random walks with regularly varying memory: Proof of Main Results for SRRW-R-RVM

-{ } We first consider the subcritical regime, where the argument is more elaborate.
-We take up the critical regime with unbounded $\{v_n\}$ later.

-In the subcritical regime, both terms in~\eqref{eq: S N split} contribute.
-We consider the triangular array of bivariate martingale difference sequence separately for each of the three cases $p\in[0, \widehat{p})$, $p=\widehat{p}$ and $p\in(\widehat{p}, p_c)$, and obtain a martingale central limit theorem for them using the Corollary to Theorem~2 of~\cite{Touati1992}.
-While the martingale difference arrays are defined differently for each case, their quadratic variation processes are computed and Lindeberg negligibility conditions are checked in a unified way.
+{ } In the subcritical regime, both terms in~\eqref{eq: S N split} contribute.
+We obtain functional martingale central limit theorems for the triangular array of bivariate martingale difference sequence for each of the cases $p\in[0, \widehat{p})$, $p=\widehat{p}$ and $p\in(\widehat{p}, p_c)$, using the Corollary to Theorem~2 of~\cite{Touati1992}.
+While the martingale difference arrays are defined differently across the cases, their quadratic variation processes are computed and the Lindeberg conditions checked, in a unified way.